robertkohl125/Restaurant/README.md

 Restaurant
 ==========

 This project sets up a restaurant website using a database.
-The repository contains the restaurantDBsetup.py that sets up the database, the lotsOfMenus.py that populates my database with restaurants and menus, and two programs that create a web server. webserver.py demonstrates some basic HTML GET and POST functions on port 8080, and project.py creates a more well developed web server on port 5000. project.py also utilizes CSS style sheets and JSON returns.
+The repository contains the restaurantDBsetup.py that sets up the database, the lotsOfMenus.py that populates my database with restaurants and menus, and two programs that create a web server. webserver.py demonstrates some basic HTML GET and POST functions on port 8080, and project.py creates a more well developed web server on port 5000. project.py also utilizes CSS style sheets, JSON returns and utilizes the Google+ API for login.

 Technology
 ----------